 Sharon Jo-Yun Hung and Chris Yoshiro Green

 The official launch of the business was at Design Junction in 2014 during the London Design Festival.
 They both started working full-time on the venture straight after leaving Central Saint Martins.
 Chris explains their product focus – “I’m Japanese-British, and Sharon is Taiwanese.
-We felt that Japanese craft products were either restricted in intimidating specialist shops or spread thinly across many retail brands.
+We felt that Japanese craft products were either restricted to intimidating specialist shops or spread thinly across many retail brands.
 Taiwanese products were also either poorly represented or not represented at all.
 We felt there was an opportunity for an individual voice for both Japan and Taiwan under one aesthetic.
-This led on to one of our core values, that we help to promote Taiwan and the makers that we work with.
+This led to one of our core values that we help to promote Taiwan and the makers that we work with.
 We feel it’s both our ambition and responsibility to help evolve Taiwan’s design image.”

 Taiwanese and Japanese Products

 They explain how they decided on the shop and business name, “we wanted something which encompassed our values of simple and primal forms with honest and pure materials.
 We didn’t want an obvious poetic Japanese name.
-We believe it is important for us to be a London based shop first rather than a Japanese shop that happens to be in London.
+We believe it is important for us to be a London-based shop first rather than a Japanese shop that happens to be in London.
 It is essential for us to be both approachable and relatable without being intimidatingly exotic.
 This eventually led us to the name of Native and Co.”

 See Inside the Native and Co Shop

 The shop is located at Kensington Park Road, which is in Notting Hill, West London.
 They explain why they settled on this area, “we decided on Notting Hill because of the great support for independent shops.
-Customers are often residents during the week, and at the weekend it’s tourists visiting the area plus a few younger customers commuting from other parts of London.
+Customers are often residents during the week, and at the weekend, it’s tourists visiting the area plus a few younger customers commuting from other parts of London.
 A large portion of our customers are from creative backgrounds and are often architects or interior stylists.”

 The store is contained on one floor with a clean and light interior.
 Sharon explains, “the interior is designed to suit the products we display, but in many ways, the interior design is inspired by our products, which are subtle and simple.
 We used a combination of solid maple, walnut, birch ply and soft colour tones of light grey and white to complement different sections of the shop.
 We have two main areas of products on each side of the shop, with a table in the middle of the room with that season’s speciality.”
 The merchandising is minimal but not too stark.
-Sharon tells me – “We have made sure that space isn’t like an intimidating gallery.
-The objects are displayed on solid maple furniture which we designed ourselves, and these are now sold in the store.”
+Sharon tells me – “We have ensured that space isn’t like an intimidating gallery.
+The objects are displayed on solid maple furniture we designed ourselves, which are now sold in the store.”

 Native and Co Collection

-The collection comprises of Japanese and Taiwanese craft-based homeware which are made by discreet and anonymous designer-makers.
+The collection comprises Japanese and Taiwanese craft-based homeware, which is made by discreet and anonymous designer-makers.
 They explain, “most of our pieces are a combination of traditional craft with a contemporary but simple design.
 Teapots, kettles, porcelain and cast iron kitchenware, wooden tableware, hand-bound brooms and linen tea towels are our foundation.”
 To give you an idea of the offering, Sharon and Chris have selected five items to share with you.
 These are all available to buy online but do visit the shop to observe their beauty in person.